City Eyes Plastic Bag Ban

 That’s the goal of a proposed city ordinance the Harp administration is pushing to reduce the common use of plastic single-use carry-out bags.
 The non-biodegradable bags pollute the ocean and kill whales and dolphins there, jam recycling machinery, deplete the ozone layer when incinerated, and clog landfills.

-At Wednesday night’s regular meeting at City Hall of the Environmental Avisory Council (EAC), mayoral Legislative Assistant and Policy Analyst Esther Armand announced the general framework of the proposed plastic bag ordinance.
+At Wednesday night’s regular meeting at City Hall of the Environmental Avisory Council (EAC), mayoral Legislative Assistant and Policy Analyst Esther Armmand announced the general framework of the proposed plastic bag ordinance.

-“She [the mayor] feels strongly about this,” Armand said.
+“She [the mayor] feels strongly about this,” Armmand said.

 The initiative is one that is part of the City of New Haven Climate and Sustainability Framework, which was passed by the alders in March of this year.